Compare Daily PrEP, PrEP on Demand and Injectable PrEP

 PrEP is a safe and effective HIV prevention option for women.

-Truvada and Apretude are approved for cisgender women and transgender women, and Descovy is approved for transgender women.
+Truvada (and its generic) and injectable Apretude or Yeztugo are approved for cisgender women, transgender women, and transgender men, and Descovy is approved for transgender women.
 Descovy may not be appropriate for cisgender women or transgender men because of a lack of research on how well it prevents HIV during receptive vaginal sex.

 People who have receptive vaginal sex need to be especially careful to take PrEP pills every day to maintain enough medicine in their vaginal tissue to prevent HIV.